 This is where Inclusivism comes.
-Whether you are a secular, democracy or whatever, if the people admit that all belief systems have an equal standing - for good or bad - then the conflict will not be there.
-India, prior to Islamic invasion did have that ethos.
+Whether you are a secular, democracy or whatever, if the people admit that all belief systems have equal standing – for good or bad – then the conflict will not be there.
+India, prior to the Islamic invasion did have that ethos.
 Jainism thrived.
-Atheist (Charvakas) thrived.
+Atheists (Charvakas) thrived.
 Ascetics thrived.
 Devotional people thrived.
-330 million Gods thrived - one for everyone.
+330 million Gods thrived – one for everyone.
 And yes, Buddhism was born and thrived.
-And it went down not because of "sword" but because of wider set (buffet) of options being available.
+And it went down not because of “sword” but because of the wider set (buffet) of options being available.

 And if everyone instinctively and inherently understands the importance of diversity of beliefs (which ironically is predicated on the irrelevance of the beliefs for existential reasons) then peace and harmony is a must.

 One may want to “strive for equality”, but in a world as diverse as ours, where two leaves on the same branch are different, it is better to come to the realization that we are ALL DIFFERENT.
 And, find a way to rejoice as well as sanctify that Diversity.

 Secularism cannot do it.
 Religions and non-religions cannot do it.
 Beliefs or lack of it cannot do it.
 Only a realization and celebration of Inclusivity can.